Thailand is known for its luxury beaches, enticing

 The waters of the bay around the island are shallow and jade green in colour; the island is very small.
 It is not possible to dock there, but it offers glimpses of great beauty.
 If we are in Phuket, we certainly have to visit the mythical Phi Phi Islands made famous by the American movie “The Beach”.

 These islands retain their pristine charm and beauty that catches the eye: the stacks and imposing cliffs protect it, hiding a white beach framed by lush tropical vegetation, a stone’s throw away from Phuket.
+If you are looking for ideas on what to do on Phi Phi Islands then there is a blog post with many option on.
 Another gem easily accessible from Phuket is the Similan Islands.

 These islands and Phuket scuba diving are among the ten best diving destinations in the world.
 This small group of islands has become the destination of boats and yachts arriving daily from Phuket or “Khao Lak” to offer a day in paradise.
 The Similans belong to the “Muko Similan” National Park, and only six of them are allowed to be visited while the others are protected because they are the places where sea turtles lay their eggs.